Pressure Cooker Vietnamese Pho Tai tastes as good but is better than in an authentic Vietnamese restaurant because it is made at home.

 - Serve each person a bowl of Pho with a Garnish Plate of Bean Sprouts, Mint, Thai Basil, slices of Scotch Bonnet Pepper and a lime wedge.

-- Have Sriracha and Hoisin on the table.
+- Have Sriracha and Hoisin on the table ready for seasoning.

 Broth can be frozen in individual containers for later use.
 I like the Reditainers Extreme Freezer Containers, as they seal nicely and keep out ice crystals.
 It's so easy to take out a container and pop it in your pressure cooker and have hot broth for your Pho bowl in five minutes!
-I use the RSVP Endurance Strainer inside my Instant Pot/Pressure Cooker to make it easier to strain the broth.
+I use the Salbree 6 quart Steamer/Strainer Basket inside my Instant Pot/to make it easier to strain the broth.
 All you have to do, is lift it out!